 9. Are other applications pending for governmental approvals affecting the property covered by your proposal?
 If yes, please explain.

-A development agreement will need to be approved by the City of La Center City Council.
+A development agreement will need to be modified to change the dates of completion of the park by the City of La Center City Council.

 10. List any government approvals or permits needed for your proposal: